Popular culture has led us to believe that if the people around us don’t show an expected degree of empathy, there’s

 They’re Overwhelmed, And Can’t Take It

-Some folks manage to maintain a strong façade while dealing with an incredible amount of pain, but although they seem stoic and positive, in reality they’re barely holding their sh*t together.
+Some folks manage to maintain a strong façade while dealing with an incredible amount of pain – both physical AND emotional, but although they seem stoic and positive, in reality they’re barely holding their sh*t together.
 All they need is one small trigger to make them collapse into a puddle of hysterical tears.

 At lunchtime, in the office canteen, another coworker brings up a topic about a friend who’s sad because she’s just had a miscarriage, and Jenna walks out of the room without a word.
 Everyone starts whispering, offended by her behavior and calling her heartless with the compassion level of a dead horse, meanwhile she’s locked herself in her car so she can sob her guts out in relative privacy.